eXascaleInfolab/bench-vldb20/README.md

 ```bash
     $ mono TestingFramework.exe -alg all -d all -scen all
 ```
+**Warning**: Running the whole benchmark will take a sizeable amount of time (up to 3 days depending on the hardware) and will produce up to 15GB of output files with all recovered data and plots unless stopped early.

 - Run a single algorithm (spirit) on a single dataset (airq) using one scenario (missing percentage)
 ```bash